 Educational Advancement Program – Central America

-For too many students in Nicaragua, education is a rare privilege.
-Although public school is free to elementary and high school students, the associated costs (such as uniforms, school supplies, and transportation) can add up.
-Some students are unable to attend school simply because they cannot afford the bus fare.
+For far too many students in Nicaragua, education is a rare privilege.
+Although public school tuition is free for elementary and high school students, the associated costs (such as uniforms, school supplies, food, and transportation) can add up.
+Some students are unable to attend school simply because they cannot afford the bus fare or even something as inexpensive as a notebook and pencil.
 And for the vast majority, the price of a college education makes the procurement of a university degree an unattainable dream.

 In response to this need, Seeds of Learning offers comprehensive scholarships to economically impoverished rural students who, without this program, would be unable to continue their studies.
 The scholarships are offered to students from kindergarten through university.